 Please always let us know straight away if you have a cat, even a one that lives outdoors as not all of our dogs are cat friendly.

-It is worth trying to envisage the problems that having a dependent pet may cause to your existing routines and how you will plan to overcome them.
-For example many dogs want to sleep on the bed with you at night, and may cry and whine if left downstairs alone – have you got the time, patience and energy to retrain the dog out of such behaviours?
+How do you plan to overcome them?
+Many dogs want to sleep on the bed with you at night, and may cry and whine if left downstairs alone.
+Have you got the time, patience and energy to retrain the dog out of such behaviours?

 Once, as a family, you fully understand your own requirements, these can be used to identify which dog(s) may be the most suitable to join your family.
 In the excitement of choosing and going through the adoption process it is sometimes forgotten that each dog has individual traits which is molded by their breed, their age and their past experience.
 There will never be the ideal, ‘ready-made’ dog but with a little prior consideration you should be able to find your ‘potentially perfect’ companion.

-You do need to let us know about anything which may make the adoption more problematic – so we can ensure we match you with the right dog.
+You do need to let us know about anything which may make the adoption more problematic.
+Then we can ensure we match you with the right dog.

 Please think very carefully before considering adopting a dog.

-If you have children, then in most cases we will only rehome a dog that is in a foster home and living with or regular meeting up with children.
-For the safety of the dog and your children, the children must also understand that dogs are not toys and even the most perfectly well behaved dog may react to constantly being pestered by a child.
-Children and dogs should never be left alone together and your children must understand that dogs also need time out and should not be disturbed when sleeping.
+If you have children, then we will only rehome a dog that is in a foster home and living with or regular meeting up with children.
+For the safety of the dog and your children, the children must also understand that dogs are not toys.
+Even the most perfectly well behaved dog may react to constantly being pestered by a child.
+Children and dogs should never be left alone together and your children.
+You must all understand that dogs also need time out and should not be disturbed when sleeping.
 Please read our section on children and hounds.

 Once you have completed the online adoption form, you are welcome to telephone the foster parents for a chat about the dog they have in their care – they will always give you an honest answer to any questions you may have.